US Slaps Iran's Supreme Leader Khamenei With ‘Hard-Hitting' Sanctions

-US President Donald Trump signed an executive order on 24 June that imposed new 'hard-hitting' sanctions against Iran that will target the country's Supreme Leader Ali Khamenei, eight senior commanders in Iran's Revolutionary Guard Corps and Iran's ability to access financial institutions.
+US President Donald Trump signed an executive order on 24 June that imposed 'hard-hitting' new sanctions against Iran.
+They target the country's Supreme Leader Ali Khamenei, whom Trump called responsible for "the hostile conduct of the regime", and "those closely affiliated with him" in a bid to cut their access to "key financial resources and support".
+The sanctions also were slapped on eight senior commanders in Iran's Revolutionary Guard Corps.

-"We will continue to increase pressure on Tehran.
-Never can Iran have a nuclear weapon", Trump told reporters.
+"We will continue to increase pressure on Tehran until the regime abandons its dangerous activities and its aspirations, including the pursuit of nuclear weapons, increased enrichment of uranium, development of ballistic missiles, engagement and support for terrorism, fuelling of foreign conflicts and belligerent acts directed against the United States and its allies", Trump told reporters.

-While Trump at first said that new sanctions come in response to the US drone's downing and "the hostile conduct of the regime", he later noted that these sanctions would be imposed regardless of that incident.
+"We do not seek conflict with Iran or any other country, I look forward to the day when sanctions can be finally lifted and Iran can become a peaceful, prosperous and productive nation", Trump said.

-US Treasury Secretary Steve Mnuchin stated that more sanctions will come later this week, specifically targeting Foreign Minister Javad Zarif.
+US Treasury Secretary Steve Mnuchin said that more sanctions will come later this week, specifically targeting Foreign Minister Javad Zarif and freezing Tehran's access to billions of dollars in various assets.

-Teasing new sanctions on 22 June, Trump dubbed his plan for economic pressure on Tehran "Let's make Iran great again", claiming that once the country inks a new deal with Washington, either bilateral or multilateral, it will become a "productive and prosperous nation again".
+Teasing new sanctions on 22 June, Trump dubbed his plan for economic pressure on Tehran "Let's make Iran great again", claiming that once the country inks a new deal with Washington, either bilateral or multilateral, it will become a "productive and prosperous nation".

+Tensions between the two countries have escalated recently, after Tehran downed an American drone flying over Strait of Hormuz.
+Iran stated that the drone had violated the country's airspace and failed to respond to multiple warnings.
+Tehran further stated that the accompanying P-8 Poseidon spy plane had also violated its airspace, but that it chose not to shoot down the manned aircraft.

+The US insists that the drone was flying above neutral international waters when it was destroyed.
+Washington planned to retaliate after the incident by targeting Iran with airstrikes, but the attack was stopped by President Trump minutes prior to launch, citing the potential for a high number of casualties.

 All comments